-Before the move
+Before you move

 - Make sure your pets are microchipped and remember to let the microchip company know about your new address.
 If your pets run off during the move, you’re much more likely to be reunited with them if they’re microchipped.
 Also, make sure that you notify your pet insurance company of your change of address.

 - If your pet is quite nervous and finds it difficult to cope with change, it may be better to book them into a kennel or cattery during the move.
 Check with your vet that their vaccinations are up to date and give yourself enough time to find a cattery or kennel you like and trust.